dagaayush1205/Ground-Control-for-R24/README.md

 Certain improvements that I would like to work on the future is to:
 1. Give the page a more interactive and modern look.
 2. To add a local map of the surrounding and display unexplored areas.
-3. add a cpp version of the publisher code.
+3. add a cpp version of the publisher code